 The main airport lounge consists of several walls that define smaller spaces.
 The majority of the seating options are single upright sofa chairs, and there are a lot of them.

-There is a basic business area with desktop computers located in the back side of the Lounge.
-This is actually a great option to charge your electronics.
+There is a basic business area with desktop computers located in the back of the Lounge.
+This is actually a great place where you can charge your electronics.

 In a nearby corner, across from an espresso machine and tea stand, there’s a bar where you can get your cold drinks, including a limited number of alcoholic drinks.

 Food and Drink

-Food – Premier Lounge offers a wide variety of food that at the main buffet table.
-In mid-morning when I visited, there are cold salads, cereal and milk, as well as typical Indonesian breakfast and lunch that consists of steamed rice, potatoes and a few protein options, like chicken and vegetables.
+Premier Lounge offers a wide variety of food that at the main buffet table.
+In mid-morning, there are cold salads, cereal and milk, as well as typical Indonesian breakfast and lunch that consists of steamed rice, potatoes and a few protein options, like chicken and vegetables.